Support for 2013 versions of Office 365 ProPlus ends February 28, 2017

-- All 2013 versions of Office 365 client applications (32-bit and 64-bit) and all language packs will no longer be available for installation from the Microsoft 365 admin center.
+- All 2013 versions of Office 365 client applications (32-bit and 64-bit) and all 2013 language packs are no longer available for installation from the Office 365 admin center.

-- Microsoft will not release any feature updates for these versions of the products.
+- Microsoft is not releasing any feature updates for these versions of the products.

-- Microsoft will no longer provide support for these versions of the products through Customer Service and Support (CSS) or Microsoft Premier Support.
+- Microsoft is not providing support for these versions of the products through either Customer Service and Support (CSS) or Microsoft Premier Support.

 - Microsoft will continue to release critical and important security updates for these versions of the products until April 10, 2023.
 For more information, see Security Bulletin Severity Rating System.

-How to get the latest version of Office 365 ProPlus
+Moving to the latest version of Office 365 ProPlus